 - Strategy: The player’s game strategy to win including issues such as planned attack sequence, game style, and building development progression

 - Resource Management: The management of game resource materials to build buildings faster and more effectively

 - Map Awareness: Ability to predict and properly adjust to what an enemy may be doing by watching map movements (or lack of movement)

 A funny example of a player with poor micro ability:

 2. Gameplay Type By Platform:

 Now let’s consider micro vs. macro gameplay by platform.
-I submit to you that although you find many games on the PC platform with a micro, macro, or dual focus (such as in PC RTS), different platforms support these types of gameplay to varying degrees.
+While many games on the PC platform can have a micro, macro, or dual focus (such as in PC RTS), other platforms support these types of gameplay to varying degrees.